dentsuAchtung/klm-image-poc/README.md

 # klm-image-poc

-A simple image explorer tool based on destinations and highlights, using Unsplash API
+A simple image explorer tool based on destinations and highlights, using Getty API